Angeluz100/Project-2/README.md

 # Project 2

-A simple web app that keep track of houses visited by a buyer
+A simple web app that keegitp track of houses visited by a buyer

 ## technologies Used
 - Invision (wireframe)